Jsitech/JShielder/README.md

 #NEW!!

-* LEMP Deployment with ModSecurity
+* LEMP Deployment with ModSecurity and the OWASP ModSecurity Core Rule Set (CRS3)

 # CIS Benchmark JShielder Script Added